-This is our publication available for any congregation or group who are willing to have some discussion around who you are, how you gather and how you live out your faith.
-Talking about Salt is five difficult conversations for congregations and can also be used to shape a life and witness discussion and consultation.
-Talking about Salt is available free to any congregation who would like to receive and is available both online and in post.
+Our publications are available for any congregation or group who are willing to have some discussion around who you are, how you gather and how you live out your faith.
+These publications (Talking about Salt, The Great Unravelling, Growing Intentional Christian Communities of Practice) are all available free to any congregation or group who would like to receive them.
+They are also available both online and in post.